-Roasted Brussels Sprouts Salad with SWEET cranberries, CRUNCHY walnuts, and CRISP apples is perfect for a light and delicious weeknight meal or a new go-to side dish for your next holiday celebration.
-Gluten-free, keto friendly, and vegan this simple salad is sure to be a hit with everyone at your dinner table!
+Roasted Brussels Sprouts Salad with sweet cranberries, crunchy walnuts, and crisp apples is perfect for a light and delicious weeknight meal or a new go-to side dish for your next holiday celebration.

 My family and I are always on the go; especially in the summer.
 So, I am always looking for quick, easy, healthy, AND tasty dishes to make them.
 Bonus if I can save some and serve it as leftovers the next day.